2. Types of Rapid Prototyping Techniques

-The basis of the technique is melting the thermoplastic filament and laying it down layer-by-layer in accordance with a CAD file.
+The basis of the technique is melting the thermoplastic filament and laying it down layer-by-layer by a CAD file.

 Such deposition technology enables the creation of rather weak parts out of a limited choice of materials.
 However, it is still widely used by non-experts, something in the conditions of office premises, to take a quick look at a future design.

 Stereolithography (SLA) or Vat Photopolymerisation is another 3D printing AM technique.
 The principle of the technology is the use of a photosensitive liquid that is solidified by computer-controlled ultraviolet (UV) light.

 Stereolithography is highly popular as an industrial 3D printing technology.
 That is why you may typically be offered it as a rapid prototyping method.

 In contrast to other AM prototyping, SLA is compatible with a range of materials with different properties and is highly accurate.
 You typically do not need to add an extra finish to SLA printed parts, but it is advised that you do not expose them to UV light any further to prevent disruption.